eleev/skcomponents-kit/README.md

 # ⚠️ Caution
 - Please note that you have to be very careful if you are going to use the repo in commercial projects - **do not use** graphics assets.
 The assets were taken from the `Web` and [icons8.com](https://icons8.com).
 However **I strongly recommend to double check it**.

+# 🏗 Installation

+## Cocoapods
+Will be added in the next update.

+## Manual
+You can always handpick the component from the sources and manually add it to your project.

 # 🕹 Joystick Node
 Joystick node component.
 Controlls `movement` or/and `orientation` of attached node.
 Implemented using `POP` design.
 In order to use you need to conform to `Controllable2D` protocol composition typealias.
 Or you can conform to either `MovableProtocol` or `OrientationProtocol`.